crossjoin/Browscap/README.md

 - The default data set (containing all known browsers and the default properties)
 - The small data set (with the most important browser only and the default properties)
 - The large data set (with all known browsers and additional properties)
-- The parsing time is nearly the same for all versions, it only affects the time and memory consumption for the cache data preparation.
+- The parsing time is fast for all versions, it mainly affects the time and memory consumption for the cache data preparation.

 Requirements
 --------------